Phylogenetic Ornstein-Uhlenbeck regression curves: Acknowledgements

 \section{Acknowledgements}

-This work was conducted while the first author was a Postdoctoral Fellow and the second author was a Postdoctoral Mentor at the National Institute for Mathematical and Biological Synthesis (NIMBioS), an Institute sponsored by the National Science Foundation, the U.S. Department of Homeland Security, and the U.S. Department of Agriculture through NSF Award $\#$EF-0832858, with additional support from The University of Tennessee, Knoxville.
+We would like to thank one anonymous Associate Editor and one anonymous reviewer for their comments which allowed us to improve our manuscript substantially.
+The first author's work was partially supported by the National Science Council Award $\#$NSC-101-2118-M-035-002, Taiwan, ROC.
+The second author's work was partially supported by the Simons Foundation Award $\#$279870, the Leverhulme Trust Fellowship Award $\#$RE-MA1097 and the University of Tennessee.
+Both authors' work was also supported by the National Institute for Mathematical and Biological Synthesis (NIMBioS), an Institute sponsored by the National Science Foundation, the U.S. Department of Homeland Security, and the U.S. Department of Agriculture through NSF (National Science Foundation) Award $\#$EF-0832858.